How to spot the signs your child may be struggling with their emotional or mental health.

 Schools can work with parents to help support children in class and non-teaching times too.
 If the child wants someone impartial to talk to, schools often have counsellors in place.
 GPs may be able to refer to or recommend local counselling services.

 Parents can access counselling through Fegans or other counselling agencies in their area.
-All our counsellors are fully qualified so have had training and experience of working with emotional difficulties and mental health issues.
-Private qualified counsellors can be found at www.bacp.co.uk , not all counsellors work with children so it is important to choose one with appropriate experience.
+Although face-to-face therapy may not be currently possible, some of our therapist may be offering counselling via webcam for older children during the pandemic.
+Private qualified counsellors can also be found at www.bacp.co.uk , not all counsellors work with children so it is important to choose one with appropriate experience.